-DCF provides a grant to the Milwaukee Health Department to support the Empowering Families of Milwaukee, a home visiting program for pregnant women and their families and families with young children (birth to three years old).
+Since 2001 (pursuant to an ACF suggestion to align services with TANF purposes 3 and 4), Wisconsin has used solely federal TANF funds to supplement services to prevent child abuse and neglect in Milwaukee county.
+Specifically, DCF provides TANF funds for the La Causa Nursery and Parental Respite Center through the Brighter Futures program (which generally focuses on adolescent pregnancy prevention) and contracts with the Milwaukee Health Department to support Empowering Families of Milwaukee, a home-visiting program for pregnant women and their families, and families with young children (birth to three years old).
 Long-term goals include:

-- Children are safely maintained in their own home, families and communities with connections, culture, and relationships established and preserved; and - Through effective intervention, parents and families improve their ability to develop and maintain a safe and stable environment for their children.
+- Children are safely maintained in their own home, families, and communities with connections, culture, and relationships established and preserved; and - Through effective intervention, parents and families improve their ability to develop and maintain a safe and stable environment for their children.

 Other program goals include improving birth outcomes and preventing child abuse and neglect.
 Empowering Families collaborates with community partners to facilitate access to health, social, and child development support for families.
 Services are targeted to the eleven (11) zip code areas within Milwaukee that have the lowest income levels, high rates of child abuse and neglect referrals, and poor birth outcomes.
 The Milwaukee Health Department uses an enhanced multi-disciplinary model to provide services to families including: goal setting and care planning; health assessments and information; development screenings, information, and activities; home safety assessments; and referrals to community resources.
 The program provides special emphasis on services to families of pregnant women and post-partum women.
-Due to the importance and nature of this program, there are no financial eligibility requirements for a family to receive these services under TANF.
+There are no financial eligibility requirements for a family to receive these services under TANF.
 Therefore Wisconsin uses one hundred (100) percent TANF funds for this program (per federal requirements relating to services for TANF purpose four).